-The tower will be oriented in a mauka-to-makai axis and specifically situated in-line between the Ohana Waikiki East and Aqua Aloha surf hotels.
+The tower will be oriented in a mauka-to-makai axis and specifically situated in-line between the Ohana Waikiki East and Aqua Aloha Surf hotels.
 Further, this will also allow for maximum distance between the existing Hilton Garden Inn hotel and our new building.

-Why aren’t you building the maximum height?
+Why aren’t you building to the maximum height?

-Brookfield Properties is proposing to build a 28-story tower up to 285-feet (plus the additional allowable elevator roof overrun).
+Brookfield Properties is building a 28-story tower up to 285-feet (plus the additional allowable elevator roof overrun).
 While a 350-foot height limit is allowable under the PD-A process, Brookfield Properties is only seeking a 25-foot height increase above an existing allowable 260 ft. height limit to allow the tower rental units to be developed with 9-foot clear ceilings, something rarely done in the rental market that will provide a more comfortable living space for its residents.

 What other design considerations were incorporated to the project planning after receiving community input?